RELIGIOUS EDUCATION POLICY

 Application – this includes:-

-• Making the association between religion and individual, community, national and international life.
+- Making the association between religion / belief and individual, community, national and international life

 Expression – this includes:-

-• Expressing religious views and responding to religious questions through a variety of media.
+- Expressing views and responding to questions of religion and belief through a variety of media.

-At Valley End Infant School, we also aim to develop self-awareness, respect for all, open-mindness, appreciation and wonder as attitudes that are at the heart of RE.
+At Valley End Infant School, we also aim to develop self-awareness, respect for all, open-mindedness, appreciation and wonder as attitudes that are at the heart of RE.

 Teaching and Learning